mareep-raljodid/CPP-Games/Chess-Game/README.md

 There is some changes made after due date [at April 27, 4:01PM], that was because one of our teammate forgot to push the final changes to the git repository the last time.
-Thank you, please don't deduct points for that.
+Thank you, please don't worry about that.
 There is a lot^10^100^100 /gogolplex/ of hardwork been put into making of this project.